Eli Gold: Awards

-Gold has won the Alabama Sportscaster of the Year 4 times.
+Gold has won the Alabama Sportscaster of the Year four times.
 He won these titles by being voted by the National Sportscaster and Sportswriter Association.
 He has also been named the Alabama Sportscaster of the Year by the Associated Press twice and also was voted the Alabama Sportscaster of the Year by the United Press International.

 Gold was named the Chris Schenkel Award winner by the National Football Foundation for 2019.
 The award recognizes broadcasters with long careers on the air with direct ties to a specific school.
 Gold is entering his 31st season calling Alabama Crimson Tide football games on its radio network.

 Books

+Gold's first book was Crimson Nation: The Shaping of the South's Most Dominant Football Team.